abetusk/neatocal/README.md

-Neatcal
+NeatCal
 ===

-A calendar with the full year on a single page.
+A neat calendar with the full year on a single page.

 Based on the very awesome [Neatnik's Calendar](https://github.com/neatnik/calendar) project.